This Boise school’s roof leaked, and it had a groundhog problem. A bond changed that.

 In hindsight, however, there may have been a reason for that.
 The school had a roof that leaked after every storm, hallways that humidified and solar panels that stopped serving their purpose approximately 40 years ago.

-That grassy roof was even overcome with literal versions of the school’s mascot, the groundhog.
+That grassy roof was even overrun with literal versions of the school’s mascot, the groundhog.

 “After every rain, snowfall, we were emptying garbage cans because the roof leaked.
 We would have waterfalls of water,” Amity principal Valerie Uhlorn said.
 “One of my head custodians had to be in the building 24 hours because the water was coming down so fast and furious.”